 My plays are the lower two in the third column -- please click the link below to check them out!

-I learned, around the time I learned that this festival of plays on Masculinity by Women was being postponed, that two short plays of mine have been selected for it by directors: Hard to Get and The Other Woman.
+I learned, around the time I learned that this Tomo Suru festival of plays on Masculinity by Women was being postponed, that two short plays of mine have been selected for it by directors: HARD TO GET and THE OTHER WOMAN.
 I've never had my work chosen for a festival in Canada before.
-End of 2020 Update: They have chosen my play Bug Rescuing to be in a festival of plays about Love.
+Update: Tomo Suru have also chosen my play BUG RESCUING to be in a festival of plays about Love.
+They plan to run their postponed festivals in 2022.

 It won the Audience Award at the Festival.
 It will be published by Applause Theatre and Cinema Books in The Best New Ten-Minute Plays 2021.